Programmes of Study

 Russell Group Universities

-Students will learn more about Russell group universities in tutorial sessions, crucially, as with Oxbridge applicants, a personal tutor will support students in writing a personal statement that allows them to compete for places on these courses.
+Students will learn more about Russell Group universities in tutorial sessions.
+Crucially, as with Oxbridge applicants, a personal tutor will support students in writing a personal statement that allows them to compete for places on these courses.

-Medicine, Dentistry and Healthcare Related Fields
+Medicine, Dentistry and Health Related Fields

-For the vast majority of courses Chemistry is required; Biology, and/or Mathematics/Physics are routinely studied alongside Chemistry, but universities are often flexible about the third subject, and studying a different subject can often show academic versatility.
+For the vast majority of courses, Chemistry is required; Biology, and/or Mathematics/Physics are routinely studied alongside Chemistry, but universities are often flexible about the third subject, and studying a different subject can often show academic versatility.

-At Stretford Grammar School there is calendared time to undertake work experience.
+At Stretford Grammar School there is a calendared time to undertake work experience.
 This will take place at the end of Year 12 and is especially important, as this work experience is essential for entry into these fields.
 Students will be guided through the UCAS process, and supported with mock interviews which play an important role in the selection process for most courses.
 Students have benefited from our connections with professionals working in the field who support us to deliver tutorial sessions to our students on various aspects of the process.

-When choosing an A Level subject students should:
+When choosing an A Level subject, students should:

-• Have an interest in and enjoy studying it.
+- Have an interest in and enjoy studying it.

-• Have a good chance of obtaining a high grade in it i.e. have been good at it previously or, if students have not studied it before, have high GCSE grades in subjects which require similar skills.
+- Have a good chance of obtaining a high grade in it i.e. have been good at it previously or, if students have not studied it before, have high GCSE grades in subjects which require similar skills.

-• Have researched the subject and know what is involved in studying it to A Level – this may sometimes be quite different from what is covered at GCSE and it may be much more difficult.
-If students have not studied the subject before, what is it actually about and will it suit students’ strengths?
+- Have researched the subject and know what is involved in studying it to A Level – this may sometimes be quite different from what is covered at GCSE, and it may be much more difficult.
+If students have not studied the subject before, what is it actually about, and will it suit students’ strengths?

-• Consider whether it will help students to meet higher education or future career aspirations.
+- Consider whether it will help students to meet higher education or future career aspirations.
 Students who know which degree course they would like to study at university can use the table below to see the likely requirements.

 Please note that this is a guide only and students should refer to www.ucas.com or individual university websites to check detailed entry requirements for specific courses.